plone/training/voltohandson/highlightsblock.rst

     export default RecentSuccessStories;

 and we will add it to the Block render.
-Notice that we are passing the blockID prop from the parent component:
+Notice that we are passing the id prop from the parent component:

 .. code-block:: jsx
    :emphasize-lines: 1,6,19